hwayne/hacker-test-history/README.md

 Cellular automata are still a very popular pastime among hackers.
 Puffer trains, though, have particular cultural significance: the first known puffer train in Conway's Game of Life was discovered by [Bill Gosper](https://en.wikipedia.org/wiki/Bill_Gosper).

+#### 0041 Can you play music on your line printer?
+(0042 ...
+Your disk drive?
+0043 ...
+Your tape drive?)

+The music in this case is not a metaphor: it's literal music.
+Devices like dot printers or disk drives used stepper motors for accurate positioning of their print heads or, respectively, disk heads.
+By carefully manipulating the speed and position of these motors, one could modulate their vibration so as to, quite literally, [make them sing](https://www.youtube.com/watch?v=u8I6qt_Z0Cg).

+Doing so required not only a pretty good understanding of electronics, programming and music, but also quite a fair deal of creativity.
+Printer drivers, naturally, do not natively support making printers sing, and indeed some of the sounds occur when the hardware is pushed beyond its safe (or standard) operational parameters.
+Consequently, creating these sounds sometimes required careful programming and a lot of trial-and-error.

 #### 00B0 Do you have a copy of Dec Wars??

 [DEC Wars](https://www.netfunny.com/rhf/jokes/87/14917.9.html) was a [DEC](https://en.wikipedia.org/wiki/Digital_Equipment_Corporation)-themed parody of Star Wars.
 It was posted on USENET, in various groups, in 1983, and was written by Alan Hastings, Steve Tarr, Dave Borman and Barak Pearlmutter.